anastasiuspernat/Shadertoy-Screensaver/README.md

 for the shader in URL [https://www.shadertoy.com/view/dtG3z1](https://www.shadertoy.com/view/dtG3z1) the shader ID is `dtG3z1`.
 And for two shaders it could be `DtyfRh,mtyGWy` You also need to provide the API key that you can request from
 [https://www.shadertoy.com/myapps](https://www.shadertoy.com/myapps).
 After pressing `Fetch` the shaders will be downloaded.
-And hitting close will use them as your screensaver.
+And hitting `Close` will use them as your screensaver.

 ## TODO